Pirate Party Australia: Platform and policy

 Since 2013, the Party set off to rapidly expand its platform and policy set, expanding into more traditional areas of political discourse such as education, the environment, energy, welfare, taxation and asylum seeker policy.

 In April 2013, a Policy Meeting was hosted in order to deliberate on significant amendments to the platform and policy set.
 For the first time in the Pirate Party's history, the meeting resolved to introduce platform amendments outside traditional Pirate political areas and introduce detailed policy texts to complement the platform, including: clean energy, a moratorium on coal seam gas extraction, taxation reform, welfare reform, drug reform, marriage reform, the introduction of a bill of rights, and improving the electoral process.

 The National Congress in July 2013 saw the introduction of further policies, including: civil liberties, cultural participation, education, democratic institution reform, animal welfare, asylum seekers and refugees and foreign policy and treaty-making.
 The welfare policy was updated to include support for the NDIS and other minor changes.

 2014 saw fewer amendments than the overhauls of the previous years, introducing policy amendments relating to constitutional reform, copyright, education, energy, the environment and climate change, privacy law, and tax and welfare.

-In February 2015, Pirate Party Australia resigned from Pirate Parties International due to serious disagreement with the direction and management of the organisation.
+In February 2015, Pirate Party Australia resigned from Pirate Parties International (PPI) due to serious disagreement with the direction and management of the organisation.
 In the same month, Pirate Party UK also resigned and in March the Belgian Pirate Party suspended its membership within PPI.

 The Pirate Party has a strong focus on evidence-based policy development, listing just under 200 references on their platform as of July 2015.

 In 2016, the party announced its support for a universal basic income.

+In December 2023, it rejoined the PPI.